omerakben/tuel-Selenium-WebDriver-RestSharp/loc.test/README.md

-# TUEL Test Framework - Generic Testing Framework
+# Transit to Fully Open-Source TUEL – Generic Testing Framework
-This repository contains a generic, enterprise-grade automation testing framework for API and UI components.
-It is designed to be easily adaptable to various business applications.
+This repository contains the open community edition of the TUEL enterprise-grade automation testing framework.
+It evolved from a bespoke Letter of Credit solution and is now designed to be easily adaptable to a wide range of business applications.

 ## Prerequisites
 - .NET 8.0 SDK